nikhilmule/Scarping_Bot/Readme.md

 # __Objective__

-## The main goal of this project is to scrapy a dynamical website for extarcting information about the car, dealer details and save it as CSV file
+## The main goal of this project is to scrapy a dynamical website for extracting information about the car, dealer details and save it as CSV file

-# __Explaination__
+# __Explanation__

 ## __Establishing connection__